v-akash/Data-Analysis-using-Excel/README.md

 📊 Total Revenue:

-Initiated at $19 million in 2016, and exhibited an impressive trajectory, growing to $32 million by 2023.
+Initiated at $19 million in 2016, and exhibited an impressive trajectory, growing to $32 million by 2023.This suggests strong business expansion and increased consumer demand over the period.
-Profitability Growth:

 💰 Total Profit: